 Acceptto MFA for ServiceNow®

-- An Acceptto Appliance configured to connect to your user directory (for example Microsoft Active Directory).
+- An Acceptto Appliance connected to your user directory (for example Microsoft Active Directory).

-- Ensure that you have a user account that has the admin role before enabling SAML.
-To configure a user as an admin, login to your ServiceNow instance, in the upper left corner search bar, search for “users” which will be under System Security, Users.
+- Ensure that you have a user account that has admin role before enabling SAML.
+To configure a user as an admin, login to your ServiceNow instance and select System Security, Users.

 - Select a specific user and at the bottom section of the page, under Roles select edit.

 - In the Collection field type "admin", select the right arrow > , and then Save.

 - To verify that your user is an admin, please select in the right upper corner of the screen the control Impersonate User and select the user you have promoted to admin.

 - You should be able to access privileged operations such as System Security.